rust-lang/book/src/ch05-00-structs.md

 Rust *does* include functionality to print out debugging information, but we have to explicitly opt-in to having that functionality be available for our struct.
-To do that, we add the annotation `#[derive(Debug)]` just before our struct definition, so now our program looks like this:
+To do that, we add the annotation `#[derive(Debug)]` just before our struct definition.
+Now our program looks like this:

 ```rust
 #[derive(Debug)]